 International Appeal

 Part of the excitement of the London Marathon is that it brings together thousands of runners from all over the world.
-The other autumn ‘World Marathon Majors‘ – Berlin, Chicago and New York City – also have that level of global reach, but are also now sold out or difficult to get places in.
+The other ‘World Marathon Majors‘ – Tokyo, Boston, Berlin, Chicago and New York City – also have that level of global reach, but are just as difficult to get places in.

 No need for FOMO